diegoseso/goLearn/lesson-01/README.md

         )

         func testSimplest() {
-            assert.Equal(123, 123, "they should be equal")
+            assert.Equal(123, 12, "they should be equal")
         }

-It now seems like we have the simplest test ready, I have saved it for you in simplestTest.go, now how do we run it ?
+It now seems like we have the simplest test ready, I have saved it for you in simplest_test.go, why ? because is important to know that the testing files are defined by default *_test.go for them to work.
+Now how do we run it ?

 I will try by just running go command in the cli to see what it does:

+    go

+It responds:

+    Usage:

+    	go command [arguments]

+    The commands are:

+        build       compile packages and dependencies
+        clean       remove object files
+        env         print Go environment information
+        fix         run go tool fix on packages fmt         run gofmt on package sources
+        get         download and install packages and dependencies install     compile and install packages and dependencies list        list packages
+        run         compile and run Go program
+        test        test packages
+        tool        run specified go tool
+        version     print Go version
+        vet         run go tool vet on packages

+    Use "go help [command]" for more information about a command.

+    Additional help topics:

+        c           calling between Go and C
+        filetype    file types
+        gopath      GOPATH environment variable
+        importpath  import path syntax
+        packages    description of package lists
+        testflag    description of testing flags
+        testfunc    description of testing functions

+    Use "go help [topic]" for more information about that topic.

+So, now we know that there is a test option, let´s run it:

+    cd /code
+    go test lesson-01/simple_test.go